kstange/MasqueBlizzBars/README.md

 Classic versions available in the US are fully supported.
 Bars not available in Classic will not appear in Masque's Skin Settings.

-I don't play Classic so testing is somewhat limited.
-I also haven't been able to validate compatibility with Titan Reforged servers in China.

-I'll do my best to address bug reports promptly.
+I don't play Classic so testing is somewhat limited, but I'll do my best to address bug reports promptly.

 ## Compatibility